dreichner21/AIDM/README.md

    # From ai_dm folder:
    python server.py

-   # OR from project root
+   # OR from project root:
    python -m ai_dm.server
    ```
 3. By default, the server runs on `http://localhost:5000`.